MFront

 an open-bracket).

-Another issue is the fact that the considered material property is only reliable on a limited range of temperature and porosity.
+Another issue is the fact that the considered material property is only reliable over a limited range of temperature and porosity.
 Outside of this domain of validity, the prediction may become inaccurate.

 This domain of validity is described in MFront